-- practical tookits (i.e. Mental Health Toolkit for Supervisors) on how to support a staff member who may need assistance coping at work;
+- Practical toolkits (i.e. Mental Health Toolkit for Supervisors) on how to support a staff member who may need assistance coping at work;

-- information on how to access free counselling services through either Student life counselling services or the Employee Assistance Program (for staff and their immediate family);
+- Information on how to access free counselling services through either Student life services (for students) or the Employee Assistance Program (for staff and their immediate family);

-- access to a number of positive psychology strategies through the “Thrive” webpage which looks at how positive emotion, improving engagement, building relationships, looking after your body will assist people to be more resilient, enjoy life more and reach their full potential;
+- Access to a number of positive psychology strategies through the “Wellbeing hub” webpage which looks at how positive emotion, improving engagement, building relationships, looking after your body will assist people to be more resilient, enjoy life more and reach their full potential;

-- a wellbeing framework which looks at opportunities and options under four key areas (1) Healthy mind: (2) Healthy bodies; (3) Healthy places: and (4) Healthy culture;
+- A wellbeing framework which looks at opportunities and options under key areas including (1) Healthy minds: (2) Healthy bodies; (3) Healthy exercise: and (4) Healthy relationships: (5) Healthy motivation;

 The support arrangements and resources provided combine both individual and organisational strategies.
 They encourage openness, raise awareness and reiterate that everyone has a role to play in creating a mentally healthy workplace.

 For further information on mental health advice and support, who do I contact?

 Workplace Wellbeing Specialist (HR Branch) – 831 34943

 HSW Injury Management and Wellbeing Advisor (HR Branch) – 831 35904

 Employee Assistance Program (which includes a free confidential counselling/advice service and additional support for Managers/Supervisors through Manager Assist.)

 Injury Management - Rehabilitation for Non-Work-Related Injuries or Illness